New Identifications and Multi-wavelength Properties of Extragalactic Fermi Gamma-Ray Sources in the SPT-SZ Survey Field: Method

 The \pvalue constructed in this way is the probability that an association is false, due to spurious coincidence.
 Thus, if $p \ll 1$, the association is highly likely to be real.
 We note that there are small corrections that can be made to this probability (see, e.g. \citealt{1986MNRAS.218...31D,2011MNRAS.413.2314B}), which we neglect in this work as the density of sources is relatively low and our sources of interest are rare.
 In this work, we accept all sources as potential counterparts with \pvalue$<0.1$ within the $4\sigma$ association area.

 To visualize our cross-matching selection procedure, \autoref{fig:dr_p} shows all the sources within $10\sigma$ of the 4FGL position with the $4\sigma$ 4FGL and \pvalue $< 0.1$ cuts indicated by dashed lines.
 We plot the \pvalue versus the angular separation in units of positional error ($\sigma_{\rm 4FGL}$) for each of the external catalogs.
-Dashed lines indicate the values of parameter cuts we have adopted for this work.
 In some cases there are multiple counterparts that meet this criteria.
 When this is the case, we adopt the counterpart with the lowest \pvalue as the most probable counterpart and show that source in \autoref{fig:dr_p} with a black point.